Safed (Tzfat) is one of the four holy cities. Moreover, it is the highest city in Israel and is located in the northern

 Where To Stay

-As long as you are not staying during Jewish holidays (including Saturdays), staying in Safed can be a good choice for people that want to explore not only the city but Galilee as well.
+As long as you are not staying during Jewish holidays (including Saturdays), staying in Safed can be a good choice for people who want to explore not only the city but Galilee as well.
 There are many attractions nearby.
-Here are several examples: Tzipori National Park, Amud Stream Nature Reserve, Tel Hazor National Park, and Sea Of Galilee with all its POI.
+Here are several examples: Tzipori National Park, Amud Stream Nature Reserve, Tel Hazor National Park, and Sea Of Galilee with all its points of interest.
 Moreover, Nazareth and Acre are not too far.
-And for the full picture, see the map at the top of this post.
+And for the complete picture, see the map at the top of this post.